COALAIP/specs/coala-ip/README.md

 be happy to pay the people who made the content they love, the users are not given the chance to pay.
 Instead, they are surveilled and served ads based on their data profiles.

-To help address these problems, the Coalition Of Automated Legal Applications—Intellectual Property (COALA IP) group was formed.
+The Coalition Of Automated Legal Applications — Intellectual Property Group (COALA IP) group was formed to address these problems.
 COALA IP is working to design and implement a free and open specification for representing and licensing intellectual property.
 COALA IP's goal is to establish open, free, and easy-to-use ways to record attribution and metadata about works, assign or license rights, mediate disputes, and authenticate claims by others.
 The group believes there should be a global standard at the data level, without the need for centralized control.

-This document is COALA IP's proposal for representing intellectual property on distributed ledgers.
+This document details COALA IP's approach to representing intellectual property on distributed ledgers.
 It's an effort to transform the implementation-agnostic Rights Reference Model (RRM) of the Linked Content Coalition (LCC) into a free and open standard.
 It outlines technologies that could be leveraged for the implementation and structure of a specification for all involved
 parties: creators, rightsholders, distributors, consumers, developers, and so on.
 The protocol will be technology-opinionated, but ledger-agnostic.

-An ongoing endeavor of the group has been to write this document for handling digital licensing of intellectual property on immutable ledgers.
+This document is part of COALA IP's effort to develop an approach for the registration and licensing of intellectual property on distributed ledgers.
 It's an effort to transform the implementation-agnostic Rights Reference Model (RRM) of the Linked Content Coalition (LCC) into a free and open guideline.
 It outlines technologies that could be leveraged for the implementation and structure of a specification for all involved parties: creators, rights holders, consumers, developers, etc. The protocol is to be technology-opinionated, but ledger-agnostic.

 The implementation of COALA IP's vision could be distinguished into three major efforts:

-1. Writing this guideline, outlining the idea for a need of a technical specification for digitally handling licensing of intellectual property on immutable ledgers
-1. Building a community to find and define a minimally-viable set of data for licensing intellectual property
+1. Building a community to define a minimally-viable set of data for the description of intellectual property rights and licensing agreements;
+2. Authoring this guide providing an overview of the field and discussing the need for a technical specification to represent intellectual property rights on disributed ledgers; and
-1. Defining a free and open messaging/communication protocol for license-transactions
+3. Defining a free and open messaging and communication protocol for intellectual property rights and licensing transactions.

 ## Introduction